jnsbyr/esp8266-intexsbh20/README.md

 100 mA and if you have a lot of WiFi traffic addressing the ESP8266, e.g. broadcasts, the consumption might stay at 70 mA.

-Beware that the power reserve of the SB-H20 mainboard is unknown and that's why I added a fuse.
+Beware that the power reserve of the PureSpa mainboard is unknown and that's why I added a fuse.
 It is still possible that the extra load of the WiFi controller may overtax or damage the mainboard.
-With a consumption of 20 mA the probability is rather low because a single segment of a 7-segment display alone will consume a few mA and not all segments are on all the time but the power supply of the SB-H20 should have the reserve for this case.
+With a consumption of 20 mA the probability is rather low because a single segment of a 7-segment display alone will consume a few mA and not all segments are on all the time but the power supply of the PureSpa should have the reserve for this case.

 ### Firmware